-Alan means no offense to other amputees when he uses the word stump.
+I mean no offense to other amputees when I use the word stump.
 Stump the Librarian is recognized around the world.
 It’s also far more catchy than Residual Limb the Librarian.

-Alan has discovered that people are finding the site because they are searching for questions to Stump the Librarian.
-He has tried to accommodate these searches by adding a Question and Answer page.
+I’ve also discovered that people around the world are finding the site because they are searching for questions to Stump a Librarian.
+I’ve tried to accommodate these searches by adding a Question and Answer page.

-Samry received his BA in Interdisciplinary Studies and obtained his Master of Fine Arts in Creative Writing from Spalding University in 2012.
-Eleven years ago he and his bride Susan moved to Fairhope, Alabama from Cape Cod Massachusetts, where he was born and raised.
-His writing has appeared in Disability Studies Quarterly, Obsession: An online Literary Journal, Birmingham Arts Journal and The Dead Mule School of Southern Literature.
-Two Poems were published last year in Kaleidoscope Magazine.
+My writing has appeared in Disability Studies Quarterly, Obsession: An online Literary Journal, Birmingham Arts Journal, and The Dead Mule School of Southern Literature.
+In 2015, two Poems were published in Kaleidoscope Magazine.
 Oracle Fine Arts Review, the University of South Alabama’s literary magazine, published “Beauty Scars” in April 2016.

 Stump the Librarian is not endorsed by the Fairhope Public Library or the City of Fairhope.
-He speaks for himself and writes of his own experiences.
+I speak for himself and write of my own experiences.